miciek/pacman-multiplayer-fp/README.md

 ### Grid setup
   * There is a finite grid of cells.
-  * Cells are either empty or blocked (a wall).
+  * Cells are either usable or blocked (a wall).
-  * One of the empty cells can be occupied by Pac-Man.
+  * One of the usable cells can be occupied by Pac-Man.

 ### Movement
   * Pac-Man has a direction.